Free cookie consent management tool by TermsFeed

 Common Applications of Compression Fittings

-4. Insert the Pipe into the Fitting: Push the pipe into the fitting body until it bottoms out.
-Ensure the pipe is fully seated to create a tight seal.
+4. Seat the tube fully: Push the tube into the fitting body until it bottoms out.

 Common Mistakes to Avoid